khulnasoft/StartNode/README.md

 ```
 cd FastNode
 ```
 3. Create a copy of .env.example , and name it .env.
-Repeat this step for all the three modules - autonode, yolo, ocr
+Repeat this step for all the three modules - fastnode, yolo, ocr

 4. Ensure that Docker is installed on your system.
 You can download and install it from [here](https://docs.docker.com/get-docker/).